 Your Financial Habits

 Financial literacy is essential to every aspect of your financial life.
 Without it, you’ll have trouble sticking to a budget, investing money, or even paying all your bills.
-So it follows that if you’re doing a good job with all these things, your financial literacy is probably pretty solid.
+So it follows that if you’re doing a good job with all these things, your financial IQ is probably pretty solid.